LorraineGoveas/ATRX/README.md

 # CSC690-Atrx

-iOS app for attractions to see in a city.
+## Description
+ATRX is an IOS app where a user can search for a city and see the top tourist attractions for that city.
+A user can click on an attraction to see more details such as a picture, phone number and address.

+This app was created by three students for the CSC 690  class at SFSU

 ## Team